Phileosopher/commonplace/classes.md

 - They'll promise the middle class will become the upper class.
 - They'll promise that the lower class will have a more [fair](morality-justice.md) system, typically with a [leftist](leftism.md) angle involved.

+APPLICATION: A *gigantic* component of how fast and effectively civilization develops comes through how well the upper class treats the underclass.
+In a society where the underclass is all [specialized](jobs-spcialization.md) with a low-entry role (e.g., rice farming), the upper class is more likely to treat them with some degree of respect, which means their [ideas](values.md) (and, by association, [social risks](socialrisk.md)) have a higher chance of [equal](culture.md) treatment.

 Generally, they'll also appeal to [specific political values](politics-conservativeliberal.md) that are most [fashionable](trends.md) among the public.

 At the end of the conflict, though, nothing [really](reality.md) changes except that a few upper-class people have changed roles.
 Often, if the new leadership was more [evil](morality-evil.md), everyone loses some of their [freedoms](morality-justice.md).

----

-## Application

-We only make decisions as part of a social class as far as we [identify](identity.md) with our situation.
+APPLICATION: We only make decisions as part of a social class as far as we [identify](identity.md) with our situation.
 We can frequently [appear](image.md) as a different class, and there is sometimes [wisdom](understanding.md) in appearing to be a lower class than we are.

-There's no reason to [feel](mind-feelings.md) [shame](image.md) for being in a particular social class, despite any [insistence to the contrary](leftism.md).
-The only shame is if we're [immoral](morality.md) or [unloving](people-love.md) toward others we encounter.

-There will always be poor people, and there will always be rich people.
-Those groups don't really think about each other until it becomes [political](leftism.md), or they have something to gain from them.
-While it may [feel](mind-feelings.md) [unfair](morality-justice.md), the [cultural distinctions](culture.md) between poor and wealthy create the best possible [social solutions](purpose.md).

-The effort connected to the social classes depends heavily on how much [wealth](power-types.md) a [society](groups-large.md) has.
-In poor societies, the people who work hardest are the lower class because they need every bit they have to survive, while the wealthy will splurge on luxuries.
-In wealthy societies, the people who work hardest are the middle class because they must exploit every advantage they can to outpace others' wealth, while the poor will [buy dumb things](money-1_why.md) that fritter away any chance at acquiring wealth.

-The underclass requires an [attainable means to survive](hardship-poverty.md).
-But, beyond that, provoking the poor to be motivated to become independently middle-class is *far* more effective at fixing their mindset (and builds *much* more [meaning](meaning.md)) than giving more things to the poor beyond the basics.

-Our greatest expression of ourselves comes through being middle-class.
-It gives us enough wealth to discover what we want to do, but not enough to corrupt us beyond moral redemption.
-With very little wealth, we never move beyond survival, and with too much wealth we start becoming antisocial.

-A *gigantic* component of how fast and effectively civilization develops comes through how well the upper class treats the underclass.
-In a society where the underclass is all [specialized](jobs-spcialization.md) with a low-entry role (e.g., rice farming), the upper class is more likely to treat them with some degree of respect, which means their [ideas](values.md) (and, by association, [social risks](socialrisk.md)) have a higher chance of [equal](culture.md) treatment.

-Since they're concerned with their day-to-day activities like the underclass, but have enough [power](power-types.md) that they don't need to rely as heavily on people wealthier than them, the middle class is the great stabilizer of [civilization](jobs-spcialization.md).

-The healthiest society is where individuals in the classes constantly cycle up and down.
-This is a collective social product of many people living [the good life](goodlife.md) at once.
+APPLICATION: The social expectations and use of things vary heavily by each class:

+- Underclass is preoccupied with handling [hardships](hardship.md) and emphasizing [relationships with others](people-friends.md):
+  - [Money](money-1_why.md) is to be spent (living paycheck-to-paycheck).
+  - The best [personality](personality.md) is within a [sense of humor](humor.md) (High Openness + Extraversion).
+  - The social emphasis is on inclusion (to stick together through harship).
+  - The [food](cooking.md) is focused on more quantity.
+  - [Time](datetime.md) is about living in the moment.
+  - [Education](education.md) is an abstract and largely [useless](purpose.md) thing.
+  - [Language](language.md) is a casual codex of information.
+  - [Family structure](people-family.md) is matriarchal (from [mothers](gender.md) being forced to work *and* take care of children).
+  - Destiny is defined by fate and things that can't happen.
+  - The social standards prioritize honesty, and sometimes respect.
+- Middle class is about capitalizing on [success](success-1_why.md) and achievement:
+  - Money is to be managed (living on prior paychecks).
+  - The best personality is ambitious (High Conscientiousness).
+  - The social emphasis is on self-sufficiency.
+  - The food is focused on quality (for [health reasons](body-4_health.md))
+  - Time is about focusing on the future.
+  - Education is focused on success and money.
+  - Language is a formal mechanism for [negotiation](people-conflicts-negotiation.md).
+  - Family structure is patriarchal (from fathers earning more money).
+  - Destiny is defined by [decisions](decisions.md) we make.
-The social expectations vary by each class.
-The underclass values honesty, and sometimes respect.
-The middle class values polite behavior, and sometimes honesty.
-The upper class values both respect and polite behavior.
+  - The social standards prioritize polite behavior, and sometimes honesty.
+- Wealthy is about maintaining and growing [power of all forms](power-types.md):
+  - Money is to be [invested](money-investing.md).
+  - The best personality is through [connections](people-friends.md) (to make the largest social network).
+  - The social emphasis is on exclusion (to protect wealth).
+  - The food is focused on presentation (for [reputation](image.md) reasons).
+  - Time is about preserving [tradition](habits.md).
+  - Education is focused on maintaining connections.
+  - Language is a formal mechanism for networking with others.
+  - Family structure is from whichever parent has the money.
+  - Destiny is defined by [expectations](imagination.md) of what can happen.
+  - The social standards prioritize both [values](values.md) and polite behavior.